Lick It Up World Tour: Reception

 A local reporter who attended the Lakeland performance on December 29, 1983, opened their review by stating that before the removal of the make-up, it was easy to laugh at Kiss - referring to them as clowns that weren't amusing.
 However, they noted the positivity of the changes in the band's personnel and the band's hopes to retake the lead in the heavy metal industry.
 They praised the song "I Love It Loud", citing it as a song to capsulize the revitalized band's performance to 6,000 fans that night.

 Chuck Gates, a reporter from the Deseret News, who had attended the Salt Palace performance on February 5, 1984, opened his review by stating that the band was 'mediocre then and still is'.
 He noted on the inclusion of songs from the band's album Lick It Up, but had inquired about the exclusion of the band's two hit songs "Beth" and "I Was Made for Lovin' You".
 Regarding the stage, he acknowledged the lack of theatrics and makeup, and the absence of both Ace Frehley and Peter Criss - to which he stated that all that was left was a mediocre heavy metal band playing at deafening volumes.

 John Laycock from the Windsor Star who had attended the Cobo Arena show opened their review by stating that the band continued to roar without their makeup.
 He acknowledged the usage of Simmons' fire-breathing effects and the new wave haircuts that band members had.
 Even with the sight of no makeup, he reported the sturdiness of the band's songs during the performance, as well as noting on how the band's clothes had changed and not the music.
 He concluded his review, saying that the show remains a vividly staged break from sanity.

-Setlist
+Set lists

-These are example setlists of what was performed during the tour on each leg, but may not represent the majority of the tour.
+These are example set lists of what was performed during the tour on each leg, but may not represent the majority of the tour.